Vegan Japanese

 Why we love it: The eggplant absorbs the marinade beautifully, creating a smoky, glossy, umami-packed bite.
 It's indulgent yet fully plant-based.
 It's stunning and tastes incredible making it a true showpiece for sushi night.

-5. Beer & Eggplant Stir Fry
+5. Beer and Eggplant Stir Fry

 This one's a bit of a hidden gem.
 The idea came from a home-style Japanese dish where beer is used instead of sake - adding gentle sweetness and a malty depth that's completely unique.
 The eggplant is pan-fried until golden, then quickly simmered in beer, soy, sesame oil, and garlic until it soaks up every drop of flavor.